 Kutcher apologized in a blog post, and said he did not know about the abuse scandal when he sent the off-the-cuff tweet that read, How do you fire Jo Pa?
 He also pledged to have his staff at Katalyst manage his Twitter account, as opposed to posting on his own as he had done before.

 The 33-year-old actor wrote that Twitter has turned into a mass publishing platform in which tweets can quickly become news that is broadcast around the world and misinformation becomes volatile fodder for critics.

 Experts say Kutcher's Twitter mistake and his decision to alter the way he uses the site could serve as a lesson to others.
 Because after all, he is a master of the form, Thompson said.

-The controversy surrounding Kahne shows that not only a celebrity's tweet but also the response to other online commentators can generate trouble.
+The recent controversy surrounding Kasey Kahne shows that not only a celebrity's tweet, but also the response to other online commentators can generate trouble.

 He originally posted a comment about encountering a mother breast-feeding at a supermarket.
 Took second look because I was obviously seeing things.
 I wasn't! he wrote.

 But Kahne faced just as much heat for a crude comment directed at a woman online who criticized his view on public breast-feeding.
-He later apologized for both messages.
+The racer later apologized for both messages.

 In a less inflammatory Twitter misfire, Charlie Sheen in December revealed his phone number, in an apparent attempt to send it privately to teen singer Justin Bieber.